HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 - If the configured Master Data Source is in Available status, but this data source can't be connected in reality, then at the time of Compute Node Enable, it will wait for configuration time of [masterSourceInitWaitTimeout](#keystore) (default:300s), to judge whether the data source is really un-connectable or not, and if during this period, the data source comes into reconnection without abnormality, then this node is successfully initialized;

-- If there are Unavailable nodes under all LogicDB, then the compute node can't be enabled, log prompt: 04/13 10:50:54.644 ERROR [main] (HotdbServer.java:436) -datanodes:[3] init failed.
-System exit.
+- If there are Unavailable nodes under all LogicDB, then the compute node can't be enabled, log prompt: `04/13 10:50:54.644 ERROR [main] (HotdbServer.java:436) -datanodes:[3] init failed.
+System exit.`

 - As long as corresponding data node of a LogicDB is available, then the compute node could start, and the table under corresponding logic could come into normal operation.
-If there is unavailable node under other LogicDB, then the table under the LogicDB can't make normal Read/Write, Client prompt: ERROR 1003 (HY000): DATABASE is unavailable when datanodes: [datanode_id] unavailable.
+If there is unavailable node under other LogicDB, then the table under the LogicDB can't make normal Read/Write, Client prompt: `ERROR 1003 (HY000): DATABASE is unavailable when datanodes: [datanode_id] unavailable.`

-> For example: ALogicDB includes Node 1, 2, and BLogicDB includes Node 3, 4.
+  For example: ALogicDB includes Node 1, 2, and BLogicDB includes Node 3, 4.
 If Node 1, 2 are Unavailable, but Node 3, 4 are available, then compute node could start, the table under BLogicDB could come into normal operation, the table under ALogicDB can't make Read/Write; if Node 1, 3 are Unavailable, then the compute node can't be enabled.

 - Judgment of whether a node is available or not, is related with the status of the data source in configDB and the actual available status of the data source, and it's required that the configuration status shall be consistent with the data source status.
 Otherwise, Compute Node Enable will be influenced, and when compute node is enabled, connect configured available data source of configDB.
 If connection succeeded, it shall be deemed as available; if a data source configured available cannot be connected, even if the node has other available data sources which could be connected, the node shall be deemed as Unavailable, and each node shall be configured with at least one available data source, otherwise compute node can't be enabled.
 The specific conditions are as follow:

-1. Master/slave data source is configured available
+> 1. Master/slave data source is configured available
+>
 > If master/slave data source could be connected, then the node is available.
 If Active Master can't be connected, Standby Slave could be connected, then there will be Switch, and the Active Master will be set Unavailable, and the Standby Slave will be used, but the compute node shall still judge that the node is Unavailable.
 If Active Master could be connected, but Standby Slave can't be connected, then Active Master will be used, and Standby Slave will be set Unavailable, and the compute node will judge that the node is Unavailable.
 If master/slave database can't be connected, then the node is Unavailable.
+>

-2. Active Master Configuration is Unavailable, Standby Slave Configuration is available
+> 2. Active Master Configuration is Unavailable, Standby Slave Configuration is available
+>
 > If Standby Slave could be connected, then Standby Slave shall be used, and the node is available.
 If Standby Slave can't be connected, then the node is Unavailable
+>

-3. Active Master Configuration is available, but Standby Slave Configuration is Unavailable
+> 3. Active Master Configuration is available, but Standby Slave Configuration is Unavailable
+>
 > If Active Master could be connected, then Active Master shall be used, and the node is available.
 If Active Master can't be connected, then the node is Unavailable

 ### Parameter checking of MySQL server